 Preventing Spider Mite Infestations

-Preventing spider mite infestations is always a wise strategy.
+Preventing spider mite infestations is always a smart move.
 Here’s how you can create an environment that discourages these pests:

 - Regular inspection: Regularly inspect your plants for any signs of spider mites or other pests.
 Early detection enables swift action and prevents widespread infestation.